KredX Blog KredX Blog

 • Loans, which were declared as non-performing assets, as of 29 February 2020 are not eligible for interest waiver facilities.

-• The benefits are available to all borrowers, irrespective of whether they have availed of EMI moratorium fully, partially, or not at all.
+• The benefits are available to all borrowers, irrespective of whether they have availed of the EMI moratorium fully, partially, or not at all.

 If your business has serviced EMIs regularly throughout the moratorium period, you can expect an ex-gratia payment from the government.
 This payment will comprise an amount equal to the difference between compound interest and simple interest for your company’s outstanding dues.